jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

             sudo easy_install pygments

 ### Configure Maven

+_Note:_ Maven 3.2.2 introduced a bug that breaks resolution of the JBoss EAP BOM dependencies because it ignores additional repositories during artifact resolution.
+For more information about this bug, see <https://jira.codehaus.org/browse/MNG-5663>.
+Make sure to use Maven 3.2.3 or later.

 If you are working with quickstarts currently under development in the current development branch, you need access to artifacts currently under development.
 The JBoss developer Maven repository, which contains newly staged artifacts, is located at [jboss-developer.github.io](http://jboss-developer.github.io/temp-maven-repo/).